Body Socks: 10 Fun Sensory Play Activities for Kids

 Do they love dinosaurs?
 Try dinosaur role-play and fly like a pterodactyl!

 Do they prefer quiet games?
 Have your child lay on the floor cocooned in the sensory sock to complete a puzzle.
+You could even create a sensory corner with a play mat, a body sock, and a bean bag chair!

 The options are limitless here.
 Play tug, combine it with time on a sensory swing, try hide and seek, or any other games your imagination can think of!